-When installed above 2,000 ft altitude in the USA, the input must be de-rated by 4% for each 1000 ft.
+When installed above the altitude stipulated below for the USA or Canada, the input must be de-rated by 4% for each 1000 ft above the altitude listed.
 If your local utility supplies gas with a de-rated heat content, no orifice change is required in the heater.
 If the gas supply is not de-rated, the orifice must be changed according to the chart in Section 28.
 Check with your local utility regarding the gas supply and the de-rating of this appliance.
 Maintain gas supply pressures indicated in Table 4, page 33.